 Step-by-step directions

-1. Wash and trim stems from Okra, leaving tops intact.
+- Prep the okra.
+Wash and trim stems from okra, leaving tops intact.
 Pack cleaned okra tightly into 2 sanitized 1-pint jars.

-3. In a small pot, bring water, cider vinegar and salt to a boil.
+- Simmer the vinegar.
+Bring water, cider vinegar and salt to a boil.
 Pour hot vinegar liquid over the okra in both jars, leaving ½-inch headspace.
 The warm vinegar mix slightly cooks the okra without turning them into pickled mush.
-If you are going to store in the refrigerator, cool until room temperature first then refrigerate.
-Pickles will be ready in 7-10 days.

 Recipe tips and FAQs